 The Vermont Studies Program is a collection of courses with a Vermont focus that encourages students to use the backdrop of Vermont as a living laboratory for learning.
 Courses with significant Vermont content are offered in different programs and colleges across the University.There are many courses that meet this requirment.
 Some are listed here but any course with more than 50% Vermont content would count.
 Your ideas welcome!

 The Vermont Studies minor is an interdisciplinary program that integrates Vermont-related courses taught throughout the University.
 Students can examine Vermont as a microcosm of the world at large through humanities, social sciences, the natural sciences, or the environment.
-At the same time, students develop and refine skills that help them interpret Vermont data and phenomenon and apply them both inside and outside the state.
+Vermont studies minors generally take applied and experential learning classes that give them hands-on-experience in the "laboratory of Vermont."

-Courses and faculty are found in Community Development, History, Natural Resources, Environmental Studies and Sciences, Political Science, Geography, Geology, Social Work, and Education.
+Courses and faculty are found in Community Development, History, Natural Resources, Environmental Studies and Sciences, Political Science, Geography, Geology, Social Work, Sociology, Ecomomics, Communications and Education.

 Vermont Studies faculty work closely with students to tailor the

 minor to students' interests and areas of study.
 Students may conduct

 independent readings and research courses to help complete the minor.